dkcas11/CRNotifications/README.md

 ### How to use
 -------

 Call ``CRNotifications.showNotification`` with a title, message, notification type and a time for how long the notification should appear.
 Should the notification not disappear automatically use a time of ``0``.
+You may also pass a completion block that is executed once the notification disappears.

 Notification types are :
 ```.success```